NearNodeFlash/nnf-integration-test/README.md

 ### Test Options

-[Test Options](./internal/options.go) allow the user extend test definitions with various options.
+[Test Options](./internal/options.go) allow the user to extend test definitions with various options.
 Administrative controls, like creating NNF Storage Profiles or NNF Container profiles, configuring a global Lustre File System, or extracting Lustre parameters from a persistent Lustre instance, are some example test options.